Somalis in Germany

 Somalis in Germany are citizens and residents of Germany who are of Somali descent.
 According to the Federal Statistical Office of Germany, as of 2020, there are a total 47,495 Somalia-born immigrants living in Germany.

 History

 Between 1969 and 1991, the flow of Somali refugees to Germany was steady, but it increased quickly after 1991.
 Many of these later arrivals subsequently moved on to other countries, including the United Kingdom.

 UNHCR data suggests that 15,000 people from Somalia claimed asylum in Germany between 1990 and 1999.
 In March 2019, together with the International Organization for Migration, Germany started to run a resettlement programme for refugees in Ethiopia.
 A first group of 154 Somali refugees were resettled in Germany under the programme in October 2019.

 According to German Census data, Kassel has the highest share of Somali migrant and has a Somali cultural association.
 Other cities like Berlin and Frankfurt have also few numbers of Somali population.

+In December 2025 a group of 143 people from Somalia, Congo, Ethiopia and Sudan was admitted into Germany after two Somali families had used lawsuits, supported by Pro Asyl NGO activists, to force their way into the country.
+The Berlin-Brandenburg Regional High Court decided in October 2025 that the government had to bring the Somalis to Germany to fulfill third-country resettlement obligations, taken by the previous administration.